coreinfrastructure/best-practices-badge/doc/security.md

 We use a Content Delivery Network (CDN), specifically Fastly, to provide cached values of badges.
-These are the most resource-intense kind of request.
+These are the most resource-intense kind of request, simply because they happen so often.
 As long as the CDN is up, even if the application crashes the then-current data will stay available until the system recovers.